 Contactless payment systems using BLE beacons are affordable to implement, and reduce infrastructure and ticket handling costs.

-The systems not only provide an excellent commuter experience, but they also increase profitability.
-When commuters can quickly and easily use your contactless payment system for an efficient trip to wherever they need to go, they’ll return and your revenue will increase.
-Younger commuters are more likely to try public transportation when they don’t have to worry about carrying cash with them.
+Public transport payment solutions not only provide an excellent commuter experience, but they also increase profitability.
+When commuters can quickly and easily use your contactless payment system for an efficient trip to wherever they need to go, they'll return and your revenue will increase.
+Younger commuters are more likely to try public transportation when they don't have to worry about carrying cash with them.

 How smart hospital solutions are delivering better clinical outcomes, greater efficiencies, and higher patient satisfaction through digital transformation using technologies like Internet of Things (IoT) and Artificial Intelligence (AI)

 Turn your workspace into a modern one with Kontakt.io spatial intelligence solutions.

 Learn how we can help improve employee experience, decrease carbon footprint, and

 help you understand how your space is utilized in a SIMPLE & AFFORDABLE way.